This post might include affiliate links. Please see my policy.

 Take out both of the baskets from the fridge and cut two pieces of parchment paper to fit over the top of each; quickly invert each basket onto each piece of parchment.
 Using a lame score the top of each at a shallow angle to the dough and just deep enough to cut below the top skin of the dough.
 Start at the top of the loaf and with a single decisive stroke cut from top to bottom with a slight outward bend in the middle.
 It can be challenging to score this dough with the barley flakes on top.
 Make the first long slash with a repeat slash on the same line if you notice the blade did not go deep enough.

 Using a pizza peel slide the two pieces of parchment with dough into the oven.
-Bake the loaves at 500°F for 20 minutes with steam, then remove the steaming pans from inside the oven.
-Bake the loaves for an additional 5 minutes at 500°F, then turn the oven down to 450°F and bake for an additional 15-25 minutes or until done to your liking.
+Bake the loaves for 20 minutes with steam, then remove the steaming pans from inside the oven.
+Then, bake for an additional 30-35 minutes or until the interior temp reaches at least 206°F (96°C).

 After baking, follow my guide to storing sourdough bread to keep it fresh for the next week (or freeze for longer!).